JooHyunPark-JP/HealthFusion/README.md

 To run this project, configure Firebase for your own use.
 Follow these steps:

 1. **Set up Firebase**:
-   - Create a Firebase project, download the `google-services.json` file, and place it in the **app** directory.
-   - Configure Firebase Authentication and Firestore based on your Firebase project setup.

 For detailed step-by-step instructions, refer to the official Firebase setup guide:
 [Firebase Android Setup](https://firebase.google.com/docs/android/setup)